recursive-research/beta-protocol/README.md

 #### Adding liquidity

 After sufficient deposits into the `StableVault`, the contract owner will call `addLiquidity`.
 This pairs the `USDC` and `USDT` currently in the `StableVault`, and adds liquidity to the Uniswap V2 Pair for these tokens.
 Users cannot deposit new tokens after this has function has been executed successfully.
+The caller can also specify minimum amounts of USDC and USDT to deposit into Uniswap, to prevent frontrunning.
+If the USDC and USDT deposits were imbalanced, the caller can also specify `_swapAmountIn`, `_swapAmountOutMin`, and `_swapUsdc`.
+This will swap `_swapAmountIn` for a minimum of `_swapAmountOutMin` using Uniswap V3.
+If `_swapUsdc` is true, the transaction swaps `USDC` -> `USDT`.
+If false, `USDT` -> `USDC`.

 #### Removing Liquidity

 After a period of time, the contract owner will call `removeLiquidity` on the `StableVault`.
-The Uniswap LP tokens are burned, and `USDC` and `USDT` are returned to the `StableVault`
+The Uniswap LP tokens are burned, and `USDC` and `USDT` are returned to the `StableVault`.
+Similarly to the `addLiquidity` function call, the owner can specify a swap of `USDC` for `USDT` or vice versa, to ensure that the amounts are rebalanced to their original ratios.

 #### Withdraw